 Put simply, you're constantly switching roles as tasks, situations, and expectations change.
 Management expert and professor Henry Mintzberg recognized this, and he argued that there are ten primary roles or behaviors that can be used to categorize a manager's different functions.

-In this article, we'll examine these roles and see how you can use your understanding of them to improve your management skills.
+In this article and video, we'll examine these roles and see how you can use your understanding of them to improve your management skills.

 Mintzberg published his Ten Management Roles in his book, "Mintzberg on Management: Inside our Strange World of Organizations," in 1990.